manheim/manheim-c7n-tools/docs/source/development.rst

 ===========

 * Open a pull request for changes.
 TravisCI will test them.
 * To cut a release, bump the version number in ``manheim_c7n_tools/version.py``, update ``CHANGES.rst``, and open a pull request for that.
-When merged to master, TravisCI will trigger the release.
+Once merged to master, tag the release in GitHub and TravisCI will build and deploy the package and Docker image.

 Local Development and Testing
 =============================